AtudJerry/AtudJerry/README.md

 - 🌱 I’m currently learning **JavaScript,Reactjs,Python**

-- 💬 Ask me about **Almighty God is primal to me.
+- 💬About ::**Almighty God is primal to me.
 I'm Passionate about tech and carrier minded**

 - 📫 How to reach me **atudjerry33@gmail.com**